vmaks/vmaks.github.io/_drafts/2020-12-06-how-to-test-a-blog-for-github-pages-locally.md

 ---
 layout: post
-title:  "How to test a blog on the GitHub Pages"
+title:  "How to test a blog for GitHub Pages locally"
 date:   2020-12-06 20:55:00 +0300
 tags: [GitHub Pages]
 ---

 ### Overview

-In the post, we are going to discuss how to test a blog on the GitHub Pages locally.
+In the post, we are going to discuss how to test a blog on GitHub Pages locally.

 ### Test blog locally

 In my opinion, it is better to test a blog locally before publishing when you configure it the first time.

-Follow the steps below to test GitHub Pages blog locally:
+Follow the steps below to test a GitHub Pages blog locally:

 - Install ruby